Surrey Six massacre

 The Surrey Six massacre was a gang-related massacre that occurred in Surrey, British Columbia on 19 October 2007.
+The victims included drug dealer Corey Lal and his associates, along with two innocent bystanders, Chris Mohan and Ed Schellenberg, who were in the wrong place at the wrong time.
+The killers, members of the Red Scorpions gang, shot all six men in the head.

 The Lal crew

 The so-called Lal crew were a small gang based in Unit 1505 in the Balmoral Tower condo in Surrey.
 The Lal crew consisted of the 22-year old Edward "Eddie" Narong, one of the founders of the Red Scorpions who had broken away to found his own gang; the 26-year old Michael Justin Lal and his younger brother, 22-year old Corey Jason Lal; and the 19-year old Ryan Bartolomeo.
 All four had criminal records.

 The one with the most serious criminal record was Narong who had been involved in a killing.
 The Thai-Canadian Edward "Eddie" Sousakhone Narong and the Vietnamese-Canadian Quang Vinh Thang "Michael" Le, both of whom lived in Coquitlam, had beaten to death a Korean-Canadian, Richard Jung, who was bullying them.
 Jung had been attacked and beaten to death in the men's washroom of the Hi-Max karaoke club in Coquitlam.
 Narong and Le had founded the Red Scorpions gang while serving their sentences at the Willingdon Youth Detention Center.
 Le had been convicted of second degree murder, but had his sentence reduced down to manslaughter on appeal while Narong had pleaded guilty to manslaughter in a plea bargain.
 Both Le and Narong had served their 18 month sentences at the Willingdon Youth Detention Center, where they established the Red Scorpions gang.